 Holding on to things and refusing to give control results in idolatry which is a sin.
 Sometimes it’s difficult for us to comprehend that truth but anything that we can’t give to God we end up idolizing.

-So be able to identify what you’re struggling to let go of, confess it to God and ask for His forgiveness and strength to let go.
+So be able to identify what you’re struggling to surrender to God, confess it to Him, and ask for His forgiveness and strength to let go.

 “Prayer relieves the stress of perceived inactivity.
 Now that God has been given the task, you don’t have to worry about it any longer.
 God has his people on it.
 With less stress comes more strength.”Max Lucado, The Greatest Gift

-Like Hannah, when we earnestly pray about our burdens to God, we need to trust that He heard us and let it go.
+Like Hannah, when we earnestly pray about our burdens to God, we need to trust that He heard us and rest in the beauty of letting go and letting God take control.
 It’s a decision we need to make.
 This is very important.
 When we make that decision, life becomes better.

 “Which of you by worrying can add one cubit to his stature?
 “Matthew 6:27